-2. Someone might give an accused person ‘the benefit of the doubt,’ meaning they believe the accused person is innocent and that the charges against them are false or inaccurate.
+1. Giving someone the benefit of the doubt means to believe they are innocent and that the charges against them are false or inaccurate.

-Example: I heard a rumor that Parker got into a fight with someone at work; however, that doesn’t sound like something he would do.
-So unless anything definitive comes out, I’m giving him the benefit of the doubt.
+Example: I heard a rumor that Parker punched someone at work.
+However, I’ll give him the benefit of the doubt because that doesn’t sound like something he would do.

 Synonyms / Similar Phrases: